-(f) (g) Every specimen that produces a positive, confirmed test result shall be preserved by the licensed or certified laboratory that conducted the confirmation test for a period of at least 1 year after the confirmation test was conducted.
-A specimen may be retained after the 1-year period if there is an ongoing administrative or legal challenge to the test result 210 days after the result of the test was mailed or otherwise delivered to the medical review officer.
+- (f) A person who collects or takes a specimen for a drug test shall collect an amount sufficient for two independent drug tests, one to screen the specimen and one for confirmation of the screening results, at a laboratory as determined by the Agency for Health Care Administration. - Every specimen that produces a positive, confirmed test result shall be preserved by the licensed or certified laboratory that conducted the confirmation test for a period of at least 1 year after the confirmation test was conducted.
+210 days after the result of the test was mailed or otherwise delivered to the medical review officer.
 However, if an employee or job applicant undertakes an administrative or legal challenge to the test result, the employee or job applicant shall notify the laboratory and the sample shall be retained by the laboratory until the case or administrative appeal is settled.
-During the 5-day 180-day period after written notification of a positive test result, the employee or job applicant who has provided the specimen shall be permitted by the employer to have a portion of the specimen retested, at the employee's or job applicant's expense, at another laboratory, licensed and approved by the Agency for Health Care Administration, chosen by the employee or job applicant.
-The second laboratory must test the specimen at the limit of detection for the analyte confirmed by the original at equal or greater sensitivity for the drug in question as the first laboratory.
-If the analyte is detected by the second laboratory, the result shall be reported as reconfirmed positive.
+During the 60-day 180-day period after written notification of a positive test result, the employee or job applicant who has provided the specimen shall be permitted by the employer to have a portion of the specimen retested, at the employee's or job applicant's expense, at another laboratory, licensed and approved by the Agency for Health Care Administration, chosen by the employee or job applicant.
+The second laboratory must test the specimen at the limit of detection for the drug or analyte confirmed by the original at equal or greater sensitivity for the drug in question as the first laboratory.
+If the drug or analyte is detected by the second laboratory, the result shall be reported as reconfirmed positive.
 The first laboratory that performed the test for the employer is responsible for the transfer of the portion of the specimen to be retested, and for the integrity of the chain of custody during such transfer.

-(g) (h) Within 5 working days after receipt of a positive verified confirmed test result from the medical review officer, an employer shall inform an employee or job applicant in writing of such positive test result, the consequences of such results, and the options available to the employee or job applicant.
-The employer shall provide to the employee or job applicant, upon request, a copy of the test results.

-(i) Within 5 working days after receiving notice of a positive confirmed test result, an employee or job applicant may submit information to the employer explaining or contesting the test result, and explaining why the result does not constitute a violation of the employer's policy.

-(h) (j) The employee's or job applicant's explanation or challenge of the positive test result is unsatisfactory to the employer, a written explanation as to why the employee's or job applicant's explanation is unsatisfactory, along with the report of positive result, shall be provided by the employer to the employee or job applicant; and All such documentation of a positive test shall be kept confidential by the employer pursuant to subsection (8) and shall be retained by the employer for at least 1 year.

-(i) (k) An employer may not discharge, discipline, refuse to hire, discriminate against, or request or require rehabilitation of an employee or job applicant on the sole basis of a positive test result that has not been reviewed and verified by a confirmation test and by a medical review officer, except when a confirmed positive breath alcohol test was conducted in accordance with United States Department of Transportation alcohol testing procedures.
+- (h) Within 5 working days after receipt of a positive verified confirmed test result from the medical review officer, an employer shall inform an employee or job applicant in writing of such positive test result, the consequences of such results, and the options available to the employee or job applicant.
+The employer shall provide to the employee or job applicant, upon request, a copy of the test results. - challenge of the positive test result is unsatisfactory to the employer, a written explanation as to why the employee's or job applicant's explanation is unsatisfactory, along with the report of positive result, shall be provided by the employer to the employee or job applicant; and All such documentation of a positive test shall be kept confidential by the employer pursuant to subsection (8) and shall be retained by the employer for at least 1 year. - (k) An employer may not discharge, discipline, refuse to hire, discriminate against, or request or require rehabilitation of an employee or job applicant on the sole basis of a positive test result that has not been reviewed and verified by a confirmation test and by a medical review officer, except when a confirmed positive breath alcohol test was conducted in accordance with United States Department of Transportation alcohol testing procedures.

-- (j)(1) An employer that performs drug testing or specimen collection shall use chain-of-custody procedures established by the Agency for Health Care Administration, the United States
+- (1) An employer that performs drug testing or specimen collection shall use chain-of-custody procedures established by the Agency for Health Care Administration, the United States